 Here are the building blocks of culture that our group came up with, in no particular order:

 Accountability – each person will do what they say they will do.
-Positive consequences for following through; negative consequences for not doing so
+Positive consequences for following through; negative consequences for failing to do so.

 Empowerment – each person feels that they can make a positive difference in the organization.
 Considering each of the people in this group were sponsored by their superior to gain and enhance their leadership skills, this makes sense that they thought empowerment was key.